caussourd/aws-s3-bucket-listing/README.md

 aws-s3-bucket-listing
 =====================

-List files in a S3 bucket from a web browser.
+List files in a S3 bucket in a web browser.

 INSTALLATION & BUCKET CONFIGURATION
 -----------------------------------